 Each infection by itself can cause hospitalizations and even death, so it is prudent to take precautions against them.
 “Getting the flu vaccine could prevent or reduce the possibility of having to deal with two infections,” Dr. Epner says.
 He encourages everyone who qualifies for a flu vaccine to get one this season.

-While there is currently no vaccine for COVID-19, it’s essential to do what we can to reduce the respiratory illnesses in the coming months.
-That includes important preventative measures like keeping a small social bubble, practicing physical distancing, wearing a mask, washing hands frequently, staying home when sick, and getting your flu shot.
+It’s essential to do what we can to reduce respiratory illnesses in the coming months.
+That includes important preventative measures like keeping practicing physical distancing, wearing a mask, washing hands frequently, staying home when sick, and getting both a COVID and flu vaccine.

 Who should get the flu shot?